cs544-wisc/s23/p5/README.md

 ## Corrections/Clarifications

 * updated the container setup page.
 Mounting cassandra.sh instead of main.sh
-* when inserting metatdata to weather station table only insert those stations belongs to
+* when inserting metatdata to weather station table only insert those stations belongs to Wisconsin only

 ## Part 1: Station Metadata